The Ultimate Guide to Tech Giveaways

 A partner is willing to listen and have uncomfortable conversations.
 This might mean pointing out a flaw with the swag item that you are thinking about buying.
 Or, even saying they aren’t the right fit and referring you to another vendor.

 We work with hundreds of companies across the country and even around the world.
 We can share swag trends, what worked, what didn’t.
 But you need to ask or listen to utilize our expertise to help you make the best decisions when buying tech swag for your business.

 Promoting your tech swag giveaways

 Promoting your giveaway doesn’t just happen during the event.
-There is plenty you can do before and after the event.
+There is plenty you can do before as well as after the event.

 Here are a few examples:

 - Send out direct mail before and after the event.

 - Set up a branded hashtag and display it prominently on any banners, signs, or flyers you are giving out and of course in email or texts.

 - Set up a selfie booth at your event (this could also work for a virtual event by asking everyone to take photos after receiving swag you send), allowing people to take fun photos with all of the swag you are giving out.
 This works particularly great with branded t-shirts, hats, and sunglasses.
 Ask them to use your hashtag when they share the photos.
 BONUS: a selfie light that clips on laptops or phones would be on target giveaways for in person or virtual events!

 - Make sure your social media team is on standby to retweet or repost appropriate tweets with the hashtag.

 Finally, tech giveaways alone are not going to give you larger sales.

 Instead, incorporate your giveaway into a larger sales and marketing program.